 Skip to Content

-Khao Manee (2022) | 13 Things to Know About These Royal Cats
+Khao Manee | 13 Facts About These Royal Cats and Kittens

-You may come across them by another name: the Khao Plort, or an English variation – The White Gem or Diamond Eye cat.
-This sounds pretty exotic, but it’s part of the mystique, really.
-Let’s look into what makes this cat so special; here are 13 things you need to know about the Khao Manee.
+You may come across them by another name: the Khao Plort or an English variation – The White Gem or Diamond Eye cat.
+This sounds pretty exotic, but it’s part of the mystique.

 khao manee looking up

-13 Things to Know about the Khao Manee Cat Breed
+13 Things to Know About the Khao Manee Cat Breed

 1. Khao Manee Is a Royal Cat From Thailand